DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

-For Glyph Gestures to be enable each tine you start the game and inject, you must edit a file in the profile.
+In profiles before version 1.08, for Glyph Gestures to be enable each tine you start the game and inject, you must edit a file in the profile.
 `%appdata%\UnrealVRMod\HogwartsLegacy\plugins\ue4ss\Mods\VRFP\scripts\config.lua`
 ```lua
 --[[